 The “senior staff for freight” approach.
 Some businesses route all freight invoices to a senior bookkeeper or financial controller because the coding decisions require someone with enough context to get them right.
 This resolves the accuracy problem but creates a throughput bottleneck.
 Senior time spent on routine coding decisions is not available for the work those roles are actually meant to do.

 Each workaround trades one problem for another.
 Together they represent a real, measurable cost.
-Pulsify’s own customer benchmarks show that before automation, finance teams processing 50 invoices per week spend approximately 4 hours on coding, GST checks, and PO re-matching.
-That benchmark applies directly to freight-heavy workflows where each invoice generates more decisions than a simple overhead bill.
+Before AP automation, finance teams processing 50 invoices per week spend approximately 4 hours on coding, GST checks, and PO re-matching - a benchmark that applies directly to freight-heavy workflows where each invoice generates more decisions than a simple overhead bill.

-What the right freight invoice process looks like
+What does the right freight invoice process look like?

 - Extract each line independently